heinten/Introduction-into-CFD/3-backward-step/2-solving.md

 It shows us the usual output, such as which equations to be solved, initial and final residuals, number of sub-iterations needed for solving the time step, the error of the conservation of mass (`continuity error`), and the time needed for execution.
 Apart from this, it also tells us the mean and maximum Courant number.
 This is important to judge whether the choosen time step is sufficiently small for a stable simulation.
 At this time step, the maximum Courant number is 0.768.
 Although larger than the initially estimated value of 0.5, it is smaller than 1.0 indicating a stable simulation.

-Similar to the previous tutorial, function objects are added in the `controlDict` for post-processing and judging convergence.
-The data acquired is stored inside the `postProcessing` folder
+Similar to the previous tutorial, function objects are added in the `controlDict` for post-processing and the acquired data is stored inside the `postProcessing` folder.

+#### Residuals function object

 The first function object is the `residuals` function object for being able to plot the initial residuals for pressure and velocity during runtime.
 The function object is once again configured as follows in the `controlDict`: